ClaytonMcCray/injectionAnalysis/README.txt

 analysis_driver.py is where tests are actually run.
 Eventually, data from the project will reside in a folder called results/.

-To run the project in whatever it's current config is, just clone the repo, run build.sh, install matplotlib, and then run the driver.
+To run the project in whatever its current config is, just clone the repo, run build.sh, install matplotlib, and then run the driver.

 Requirements: